g-tejas/loom/docs/ARCHITECTURE.md

 ## Timers

-- The various IO readiness facilities all have different ways to schedule timers. `flux` aims to generalise this.
+- The various IO readiness facilities all have different ways to schedule timers. `loom` aims to generalise this.
 There are two options:
     1. [Implement timers as a special lightweight fiber](https://photonlibos.github.io/docs/api/thread#timer) to periodically fire notifications.
 Good if we want to call functions on timer fires.
 Function signature can look like `Timer(uint64_t timeout, std::function<void*(void*)> on_timer, bool is_repeating = true, uint64_t stack_size = 1024)`
     2. Use the kernel facilities to register timers.

-## Singleton Reactor

-- As mentioned earlier, `flux` is a M:1 model.
-This calls for a [singleton pattern](https://photonlibos.github.io/docs/api/env), to ensure that the user doesn't accidentally create > 1 reactor.
-- `void flux::init(flux::EventEngine event_engine = flux::EventEngine::AUTO);`